Microbiods/MetaDR/README.md

 In addition, a PyPI package is made available on https://pypi.org/project/MetaDR/.
 Besides, we have also made a tutorial for MetaDR: https://github.com/Microbiods/MetaDR/blob/main/test_MetaDR_pypi.ipynb.

-An example is shown as below"
+An example is shown as below:

 ```sh
 import MetaDR